Scenarios

 PDFs as textual scenarios

 The ScenarioList method from_pdf(‘path/to/pdf’) is a convenient way to extract information from large files.
 It allows you to read in a PDF and automatically create a list of textual scenarios for the pages of the file.
-Each scenario has the following keys: filename, page, text which can be used as a parameter in a question (or stored as metadat), and renamed as desired.
+Each scenario has the following keys which can be used as parameters in a question or stored as metadata, and renamed as desired: filename, page, text.

 from edsl import QuestionFreeText, ScenarioList, Survey